simula-lab/simula-levantine-dates-for-arabic-sites/README.md

 ## Installation

 Login as an admin, navigate to "Plugins" then click the "Add new plugin" button.\
-Search for the plugin name in the search bar, then when you find it click on "Install Now".
+Search for the plugin name in the search bar, as it is available in the wordpress.org public plugins directory then when you find it click on "Install Now".

 or...

 Download the plugin folder, compress the folder to a `.zip` file.\
 Login as an admin, navigate to "Plugins" then click the "Add new plugin" button.\
 Then click on "Upload Plugin", and upload the zip file, then click "Install Now"

 Activate the plugin upon successful installation.